Muneer94/statsd-librato/README.md

-  -debug=false: enable logging of inputs and submissions -flush=60: interval at which data is sent to librato (in seconds) -percentiles="": comma separated list of percentiles to calculate for timers (eg. "95,99.5") -counterAsGauge=true: submit counters as gauge for Librato compatibility -source="": librato api source (LIBRATO_SOURCE) -token="": librato api token (LIBRATO_TOKEN) -user="": librato api username (LIBRATO_USER)
+  -debug=false: enable logging of inputs and submissions -flush=60: interval at which data is sent to librato (in seconds) -percentiles="": comma separated list of percentiles to calculate for timers (eg. "95,99.5") -counterAsGauge=false: submit counters as gauge for Librato compatibility -source="": librato api source (LIBRATO_SOURCE) -token="": librato api token (LIBRATO_TOKEN) -user="": librato api username (LIBRATO_USER)